 Food & Culture Highlights

-Food in Punta Cana Family Catamaran Cruise USD 65 reflects regional produce and neighbourhood traditions.
+Food in Visit Polignano a Mare from Bari with a Guide USD 118 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.